RoCRAFTEROCorp/Kinemium-Engine/README.md

     <img src="https://img.shields.io/badge/Articles-blog-blueviolet?logo=hashnode&logoColor=white" alt="Articles" /></a>
 </p>

+# Kinemium is being rebuilt in Odin with a new runtime, renderer, editor, and scripting architecture.
+Follow development on the forums.
+[Read the development status report](https://forums.quadigen.com/t/quick-status-report-about-the-engine/31)

 ## Introduction
 Kinemium is a sandbox engine written in Luau (Zune Runtime).
 It includes a custom scripting language called Kilang, with Luau-style syntax and additional features.